 Find the list of:

-- approved courses on the Department of Education, Skills and Employment myskills website
+- approved courses on the Department of Education myskills website

-- approved education providers on the Department of Education, Skills and Employment's website.
+- approved course providers on the Department of Education website.

 If you’re applying for ABSTUDY different criteria may apply.

 Education providers can become VET approved providers.
-If you're interested, read about becoming an approved VET provider, on the Department of Education, Skills and Employment website.
+If you’re interested, read about becoming an approved VET provider, on the Department of Education website.

 Approved higher education courses